Nouta-Albert/Pointing-model-telescopes/README.md

 # Pointing Model

-This repository contains a comprehensive collection of Python scripts for astronomical data analysis, focusing on telescope pointing accuracy, astrometric calibration and image analysis.
-The tools were developed primarily for the CORALIE and ECAM instruments at La Silla Observatory but can be adapted for other telescopes.
+This repository contains the scripts I developed during my Master’s thesis project, which focused on designing and implementing an automatic pointing model framework for the Euler Telescope at La Silla Observatory.
+The codebase includes routines for data extraction, pointing model construction using a custom Python-based emulation of the TPOINT model, residual analysis, model validation tools, and additional diagnostics such as field rotation and star elongation analysis.
+To the best of my knowledge, this is the first publicly available implementation of a TPOINT-like model in Python.
+I hope it can serve both as a practical toolkit and a learning resource for others working in astronomical instrumentation or telescope automation.
+The tools were developed primarily for the CORALIE and ECAM instruments on the EUler telescope at La Silla Observatory but can be adapted for other telescopes.
+For full details on the methodology and context, you can access the thesis manuscript here: https://1drv.ms/b/c/8c0552583c50cd59/Ec80tP1h7G9BoY9CqG4-bFwB3IvmEx3xr4MQdE3A3gaDzQ?e=p7YwIy and watch the recorded thesis defense presentation here: https://youtu.be/jAweU7BmVwM?si=8z-KtTzvGopoLIz4

 ## Script descriptions